Ever hear the saying, “you are what you eat”?

 The biggest health benefit of organic foods is their lack of pesticides.

 Pesticides can cause nerve damage, birth defects, cancer, and other health problems depending on their chemical makeup.
 Some pesticides can be washed off of produce, but that still doesn’t make them entirely safe.

-Organic meat and dairy products have been shown to have higher levels of omega 3 fatty acids which are essential for our bodies.
-They can help reduce inflammation, improve cardiovascular health, fight depression, help with ADHD, Alzheimer and other mental disorders, and even improve prenatal health.
+Organic meat and dairy products have been shown to have higher levels of omega 3 fatty acids which are essential for your health.
+They can help reduce inflammation, improve cardiovascular health, fight depression, help with ADHD, Alzheimers and other mental disorders, and even improve prenatal health.

 The United States Department of Agriculture uses several different labels to let custumers know exactly what is in the organic food they’re about to buy.
 You may have noticed some of these labels on stickers, signs, and food containers.
 Here’s what it all means: